I commented on Facebook to a Maltese friend of mine who lives on the island:

 In an interview to Al Jazeera, Mohammad Ali, spokesman of the Libyan insurgents in Misurata, called on what he considers his Western allies to impose a no-fly zone and to carry out “surgical air strikes” against the government’s forces.
 However, the Interim Transitional Council, set up in Benghazi to represent the entire alliance of insurgent tribes, declares it would not accept foreign interference in the armed stand-off with the government.

 Malta has so far enjoyed a form of ‘neutrality’ in the conflict in Libya.
-The European Island ows much to the Gaddafi regime which has used its territory to move its funds across at least 33 nations since the lifting of ’embargoes’ on LIbya.
+The European Island owes much to the Gaddafi regime which has used its territory to move its funds across at least 33 nations since the lifting of ’embargoes’ on Libya.

 With Gaddafi cornered if there is a no-fly zone against his aircrafts, there is the possibility that his regime would ignite Malta with attacks.
 A no-fly zone does not mean the pro-Gaddafi aircrafts cannot carry missions though the ‘zone’ will be under surveillance by Nato.
 There is the definite belief that such a no-fly zone may not be respected totally by Gaddafi while it will become a very costly affair for the Nato and the US to maintain while the ‘civil war’ on the terrain decides Libya’s future.